verrazzano/verrazzano/tools/analysis/advice/IngressOciIPLimitExceeded.md

 # Summary
 Analysis detected that the Verrazzano install failed while installing the NGINX Ingress Controller.

-The root cause appears to be an OCI IP limit has been reached
+The root cause appears to be an OCI IP non-ephemeral address limit has been reached

 # Steps
 * Review the messages from the supporting details for the exact limit